 If you love to write, writing and publishing a children's book may be a lifelong dream.
 Children’s book authors are often inspired to revisit their youth and consider the world from a child’s perspective, many times after watching their own children and grandchildren.
 The market for children’s books has become a popular genre for publishers, and with proper planning and effective execution, you can fulfill your own dream of writing a captivating tale for children of all ages.
+Children's book publishers like AuthorHouse are here to help fulfill that dream.

 Creating Your Concept

-Before writing and illustrating the story for a children’s book, it is essential to develop an overall concept for the project.
+Most children's book publishers will agree that before writing and illustrating the story for a children’s book, it is essential to develop an overall concept for the project.
 By defining the book’s concept, you can determine how the theme, plot, characters, setting, tone, and illustrations will all work together to present your overall vision for the book.

 Choosing the narration style for your story is another defining aspect of your writing.
 Third-person narration tends to be more effective with elementary-age children in picture books, while middle school and young adult readers tend to identify with first-person narration.
 Either way, a good children’s story has an even mix of narration and dialogue.